sirmarcel/cmlkit/cmlkit/tune/TUTORIAL.md

 Before you start, you need two things: A `Search` instance, and an `Evaluator`.
 If you don't quite know what that's supposed to mean, have a brief skim of the `README.md` file!

+For a more interactive and detailed tutorial, please have a look at the `cmlkit` tutorial mentioned in the main readme.

 ### Search

 The `search` module will tell you about this in detail, but in essence, you need to define a search space using `hyperopt` terminology and then pass that to the `Hyperopt` class.